Search

 Harness Your Family & Community

 You don’t always have to search alone.
-Ask for help in order to speed up the search.
+Ask for help from others in order to speed up the search.

 If you’re particularly forgetful, getting into the habit of telling others where you’re placing a commonly misplaced object can be helpful.